FarsetLabs/farsetlabs.github.io/support/corporates.md

 layout: default
 title: Supporters
 parent: "Support"
-category: pages
+weight: 3
 ---

 For companies that think what we're doing is great, we offer them a way to help us financially and contribute to the direction of the community.

 # Benefits of Supporting Us